-5 Trends Shaping the Credit Card Industry in 2021
+5 Trends Shaping the Credit Card Industry (2024-2026)

 As we shift to a more digital world, the credit card industry is playing a larger role every day.

-1. Contactless Payments are Here to Stay
+1. Contactless Payments Go Mainstream

-Outside of the U.S., the concept had already gained traction.
+Outside of the US, the concept had already gained traction.

 In Canada, over 95% of all credit cards enabled contactless payments by 2016.
 And 75% of Canadian retailers had the ability to handle contactless payments.

 In a study conducted by Mastercard, the credit card giant found that 79% of its global respondents used contactless payments in 2020.

 And major banks like Chase, Wells Fargo, and Bank of America have been issuing credit cards that allow for contactless payment since the end of 2019.